Sheba Medical Center: Controversy

 In 2014, during 2014 Israel–Gaza conflict, a Palestinian nurse of the clinic posted on Facebook that “the Israel Defense Forces are war criminals, only killing innocent people, and the state is claiming [it is done] 'by mistake and we are investigating the incident.'”
-Hospital director Zeev Rotstein suspended the nurse for two weeks, writing that the nurse's statement constituted a “disciplinary offense”.
+Hospital director Zeev Rotstein suspended the nurse for two weeks on the grounds that the statement constituted a disciplinary offense.
 In accordance with a labour court rule, the hospital revoked the suspension, while the nurse dropped the request for an injunction against the suspension and apologized in writing to the hospital management for the post on his Facebook page.

-In 2020, Mustafa Younis, an Israeli Arab, came to the clinic for a psychiatric examination.
-Inside the hospital, he threatened two people with a knife, but hurt nobody.
-Hospital security guards followed him and forcibly removed him from his car as he was about to leave.
-Younis stabbed one guard in the head, injuring him lightly.
-The guards disarmed and incapacitated him on the ground, then proceeded to shoot him five or six times and killed him.
-Only after several protests, the police opened an investigation into the killing.
+In 2020, an Israeli Arab, came to the clinic for a psychiatric examination.
+Inside the hospital, he threatened two people with a knife.
+After hospital security guards forcibly removed him from his car, he stabbed one guard in the head.
+The guards wrestled him to the ground and disarmed him but he was killed by police fire.
+In the wake of public protest, an investigation was ordered into the killing.